-- 1. Generate a random number for the number of events for the body with $\lambda_B$ and the respective loss amounts from the body severity distribution that is capped at $x_c$ . - 2.
-Generate a random number for the number of events for the tail with $\lambda_T$ and the respective loss amounts from the tail severity distribution truncated from above at $x_c$ . - 3.
+- 1. Generate a random number for the number of events for the body with λ_B and the respective loss amounts from the body severity distribution that is capped at x_c . - 2.
+Generate a random number for the number of events for the tail with λ_T and the respective loss amounts from the tail severity distribution truncated from above at x_c . - 3.
 Sum all loss amounts in order to calculate the total loss amount of one year.

-Repeating the Monte Carlo cycles many times gives a loss distribution for a risk driver with the required accuracy.
+Repeating the Monte Carlo cycles many times gives a loss distribution for a risk class with the required accuracy.